The best things to do in Madaba Jordan

 How to get to Madaba

 Madaba is just 45 minutes south of Amman.
-It is also a popular stop on the scenic Kings highway that runs from the north of Jordan to Petra.
+It is also a popular stop on the scenic Kings highway that runs from Amman to Petra.
 Therefore Madaba is relatively easy to get to with frequent public transport running to and from Amman.

 If you plan to take the King’s highway from Madaba to Petra it is more difficult with public transportation.
 I recommend you organize a taxi and maybe find other travellers to share the cost with, because there are many worthwhile stops on the way.
 Mariam hotel also organizes a bus from Madaba to Petra with stops along the way.